Palace of Versailles: 20th century

 The end of the 19th and the early 20th century saw the beginning of restoration efforts at the palace, first led by Pierre de Nolhac, poet and scholar and the first conservator, who began his work in 1892.
 The conservation and restoration were interrupted by two world wars but have continued until the present day.

 The palace returned to the world stage in June 1919, when, after six months of negotiations, the Treaty of Versailles, formally ending the First World War, was signed in the Hall of Mirrors.
-Between 1925 and 1928, the American philanthropist and multi-millionaire John D. Rockefeller gave $2,166,000, the equivalent of about thirty million dollars today, to restore and refurbish the palace.
+Between 1925 and 1928, the American philanthropist and multi-millionaire John D. Rockefeller, Jr. gave $2,166,000, the equivalent of about 38 million dollars in 2024, to restore and refurbish the palace.

 More work took place after World War II, with the restoration of the Royal Opera of Versailles.
-The theater was reopened in 1957, in the presence of Queen Elizabeth II of the United Kingdom.
+The theatre was reopened in 1957, in the presence of Queen Elizabeth II of the United Kingdom.

 In 1978, parts of the palace were heavily damaged in a bombing committed by Breton terrorists.

 Starting in the 1950s, when the museum of Versailles was under the directorship of Gérald van der Kemp, the objective was to restore the palace to its state – or as close to it as possible – in 1789 when the royal family left the palace.
 Among the early projects was the repair of the roof over the Hall of Mirrors; the publicity campaign brought international attention to the plight of post-war Versailles and garnered much foreign money including a grant from the Rockefeller Foundation.

-One of the more costly endeavors for the museum and France's Fifth Republic has been to repurchase as much of the original furnishings as possible.
+One of the more costly endeavours for the museum and the French Fifth Republic has been to repurchase as much of the original furnishings as possible.
 Consequently, because furniture with a royal provenance – and especially furniture that was made for Versailles – is a highly sought-after commodity on the international market, the museum has spent considerable funds on retrieving much of the palace's original furnishings.

 21st century

 In 2003, a new restoration initiative – the "Grand Versailles" project – was started, which began with the replanting of the gardens, which had lost over 10,000 trees during Cyclone Lothar on 26 December 1999.
 One part of the initiative, the restoration of the Hall of Mirrors, was completed in 2006.
 Another major project was the further restoration of the backstage areas of the Royal Opera of Versailles in 2007 to 2009.

 The Palace of Versailles is currently owned by the French state.
 Its formal title is the Public Establishment of the Palace, Museum and National Estate of Versailles.
 Since 1995, it has been run as a Public Establishment, with an independent administration and management supervised by the French Ministry of Culture.

-The grounds of the palace will host the equestrian competition during the 2024 Summer Olympics.
+The grounds of the palace hosted the equestrian competition during the 2024 Summer Olympics.